RMLio/pinta/README.md

 # pinta-json

-This `npm` module provides two functions:
+This `npm` module provides two core functions:
 - search for the paths of an array of values in a JSON object;
 - search for the paths and the common iterator of an array of values in a JSON object.